IT Glue Password Asset: Best Practices

 4. Computers.
 Device passwords.
 Can be sub-divided into end user passwords and local admin passwords.

 3. If the password is for a web login, always include the URL.
-If the password is for an SSID, always include an SSID
+If the password is for an SSID, always include the SSID.

-4. Use the notes field freely to explain what the password is for.
+4. Use the notes field freely to explain what the password is for if it won't be obvious to others.

 There is an integrations between AT And IT Glue.
 So connecting the contact to the password will allow us to easily find passwords directly from a ticket.

-6. Always add a "category" to the password asset.
+6. Always fill out the category field in the password asset.
 Here are some tips for the less self-explanatory password categories:

 a.
 Application: for logging directly into an application or application file on the LAN (Quickbooks company file, etc).
 Also for API users.